 Best for Hard Water: Mrs. Meyers Lemon Verbena No-Rinse Cleaner

 Hard water is water that’s flowed through layers of rocks and has picked up minerals like calcium and magnesium.
-The presence of these minerals can make it healthier to drink than soft water, but it often leaves dishes with a white residue that makes them appear dirty even after you’ve washed them.
+It often leaves dishes with a white residue that makes them appear dirty even after you’ve washed them.
 The best soaps for hard water are those that are natural and contain water softeners to counteract the effects of hard water.

-We like Mrs. Meyers No-Rinse Cleaner because instead of harmful chemicals, this cruelty-free formula uses essential oils and is specifically formulated to tackle hard-water stains the first time around, regardless of how much grease is on the surface.
-Because this formula uses essential oils instead of chemicals, it’s gentle on hands and leaves them feeling soft and moisturized.
+We like Mrs. Meyers No-Rinse Cleaner because this cruelty-free formula uses essential oils and is specifically formulated to tackle hard-water stains the first time around, regardless of how much grease is on the surface.
+Because this formula uses essential oils, it’s gentle on hands and leaves them feeling soft and moisturized.

 Best for Hands: Palmolive Soft Touch Concentrated Dish Washing Liquid

 Typically, dish soap is harsher than hand soap.
-If you’ve ever washed a sink full of dishes at once, then you’ve probably experienced dry, irritated, or even chapped skin, especially if you are prone to eczema.
+If you’ve ever washed a sink full of dishes at once, then you’ve probably experienced dry, irritated, or even chapped skin.
 Palmolive’s Soft Touch Concentrated Dish Washing Liquid is a great alternative for those with sensitive skin.

 The brand is already known for its hand soaps, so it’s no surprise they infuse their soaps with moisturizing ingredients like coconut butter and aloe so hands stay soft, even when you've got a lot of dishes to tackle.
 Palmolive’s Soft Touch soap may be gentle on hands but that’s not to say it’s ineffective on grease.
 This formula leaves dishes impressively clean without any need for a round two of washing.
 This rich lather fights grime just as well as many other options so you don’t have to risk dry skin for clean dishes.